abdullahh545/project-2/README.md

-# 🎯 My Bucket List - Personal Dream Manager
+# 🎯 My Task List - Personal Dream Manager

-A beautiful and intuitive web application that helps you create, organize, and track your personal bucket list goals.
+A beautiful and intuitive web application that helps you create, organize, and track your personal Task list goals.
 Built with Node.js, Express, MongoDB, and EJS templating engine.

 ## ✨ Features